danny087/frontend-Nc-news/README.md

 This is the front-end for my NC-news project.
 When interacting  with it, it sends requests to my back-end API and updates the database when you create or vote on a new article and comment.

-This application was made for me to get to grips with everything I learnt when on the Front-end side of the course at northcoders.
+This application was developed  for me to get to grips with everything I learnt when on the Front-end side of the course at   Northcoders.

 # Getting Started